tardate/LittleArduinoProjects/Kinetics/Solenoids/MagnetSwitchedSolenoid/README.md

 * Voltage: 12v, current: 0.35 A
 * Internal resistance: 32.8 ohm

-The switching transsitor used here is the 2N3906, which is rated for 200mA continuous collector current - a little low but sufficient for this application.
+The switching transistor used here is the 2N3906, which is rated for 200mA continuous collector current - a little low but sufficient for this application.
 A 1N4007 diode provides flyback protection.

 ### Pulse Generation